A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: Nondegenerate quadratic sets with 2-cancellation and their quadratic algebras

-Then (up to isomorphism) there are exactly three non-isomorphic quadratic algebras $A^{(i)}$ corresponding to quadratic sets $(X, r_{i}), i = 0,1,2$ which satisfy the hypothesis.
+\begin{lemma} Suppose $X = \{x_1, x_2, x_2 \}$, and $(X,r)$ is a nondegenerate, 2-cancellative, square-free quadratic set.
+Then (up to isomorphism) there are exactly two non-isomorphic quadratic algebras $A^{(i)}$ corresponding to quadratic sets $(X, r_{i}), i = 1,2$ which satisfy the hypothesis.
 These are

-The algebras $A^{(0)}$ and $A^{(1)}$ are \emph{PBW} algebras with $\gkdim A =3$ (in fact these are binomial skew-polynomial rings).
-The quadratic set $(X, r_{0})$ is the trivial solution of the YBE. $(X, r_{1})$ is the unique (up to isomorphism) non-trivial square-free solution of YBE of order $|X|=3$.
-The algebra $A^{(2)}$ is not a \emph{PBW} algebra with respect to any reordering of $X$, and $(X, r_{3})$ is not a solution of the YBE. \end{lemma}
+The algebras $A^{(1)}$ and $A^{(2)}$ are \emph{PBW} algebras with $\gkdim A =3$ (in fact these are binomial skew-polynomial rings).
+The quadratic set $(X, r_{1})$ is the trivial solution of the YBE. $(X, r_{2})$ is the unique (up to isomorphism) non-trivial square-free solution of YBE of order $|X|=3$. \end{lemma}

 \begin{question} Let $(X,r)$ be a 2-cancellative nondegenerate quadratic set of finite order $|X|=n$.
-Suppose $A= A(\textbf{k}, X, r)$ is \emph{PBW} (We know that this implies that $r^2 = 1$). (i).
-Is it true that if $(X,r)$ is square-free then $A$ has polynomial growth?
-An equivalent question is: (ii) Is it true that if $(X,r)$ is square-free then $A$ has finite global dimension?
+Suppose $A= A(\textbf{k}, X, r)$ is \emph{PBW}. \begin{enumerate} \item Is it true that if ${X,r}$ is square-free then $A$ has polynomial growth? \item Is it true that if $(X,r)$ is square-free then $A$ has finite global dimension? \end{enumerate} This is so for $|X|=3,$ see Lemma \ref{lem:n3}.
+An affirmative answer would imply that $(X,r)$ is a solution of YBE, and $A$ satisfies all conditions (1) through (10) in Theorem \ref{thm:new_theorem}.
+We do not know a counterexample. \end{question}